-Draft finding 1: The rationale and objectives of the Code should be clarified to better reflect the importance of achieving efficient and equitable outcomes.
+Finding 1: The rationale and objectives of the Code should be clarified to better reflect the importance of achieving efficient and fair outcomes.

-Draft recommendation 1: Add explanatory text to the Code to clarify that it was established to provide greater protections for both members and licensees, and to ensure that collecting societies operate efficiently, effectively and equitably.
+Recommendation 1: Add explanatory text to the Code to clarify that it was established to provide greater protections for both members and licensees, and to facilitate collecting societies' operating efficiently, effectively and fairly.

-Draft recommendation 2: As a consequence of draft recommendation 1, the Code should be amended to incorporate an additional objective which states that the Code should support efficient and equitable outcomes.
+Recommendation 2: As a consequence of recommendation 1, the Code should be amended to incorporate an additional objective which states that the Code should facilitate efficient and fair outcomes.